Chart Color Schemes

 The level of residential development activity in Niagara Park - Lisarow is very low in comparison to the average area assessed nationally by AreaSearch

 Niagara Park - Lisarow has seen approximately 12 dwellings granted development approval annually.
-Over the past five financial years, from FY-21 to FY-25, 62 homes were approved, with a further 4 approved in FY-26 so far.
-On average, around 0.4 people have moved to the area each year for every dwelling built during these years.
+Over the past five financial years, from FY-21 to FY-25, a total of 62 homes have been approved, with an additional 4 receiving approval in FY-26 so far.
+On average, about 0.4 people per year have moved to the area for each dwelling built during these years.

-This suggests that new construction is keeping pace with or exceeding demand, providing buyers with more options and potentially driving population growth beyond current projections.
+This suggests that new construction is keeping pace with or even exceeding demand, providing more options for buyers and potentially driving population growth beyond current projections.
 The average expected construction cost of new properties in the area is $300,000, aligning with broader regional development trends.
-Commercial approvals this financial year totalled $23.8 million, indicating consistent commercial investment activity.
-Compared to Greater Sydney, Niagara Park - Lisarow has a significantly lower building activity level, at 60.0% below the regional average per person.
+In FY-26, there have been $23.8 million worth of commercial approvals, indicating consistent commercial investment activity.
+When compared to Greater Sydney, Niagara Park - Lisarow has significantly lower building activity, recording 60.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established properties.

-Nationally, this figure is also below average, reflecting the area's maturity and potentially indicating planning constraints.
-Recent building activity comprises entirely detached houses, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
-This preference for detached housing (84.0% of new construction) suggests ongoing robust demand for family homes despite increasing density pressures.
+Nationally, this figure is also below average, reflecting the area's maturity and suggesting possible planning constraints.
+Recent building activity in Niagara Park - Lisarow consists exclusively of detached houses, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
+This preference for detached housing (84.0% at Census) indicates ongoing robust demand for family homes despite increasing density pressures.
 The estimated population count per dwelling approval in the area is 2754 people, reflecting its quiet and low-activity development environment.
-With population projections indicating stability or decline, Niagara Park - Lisarow is expected to experience reduced housing demand pressures, benefiting potential buyers.
+With population projections indicating stability or decline, Niagara Park - Lisarow should experience reduced housing demand pressures, benefiting potential buyers.

 Frequently Asked Questions - Development